Vertex AI is powerful.

 Scope and architecture

-We spend the first phase mapping your actual use case against Vertex AI's real capabilities - Gemini model selection, grounding approach, data source readiness, and integration points with your existing stack.
-You get an architecture document and a build plan before any code is written, so there are no surprises mid-project.
+We map your use case against Vertex AI's real capabilities - Gemini model selection, grounding approach, data readiness, and integration points.
+You get an architecture document and build plan before any code is written.

 2